-Mix your old compost with plant food, ideally a longer lasting continuous release food and topdress your pots and planted shrubs.
+Mix your old compost with plant food, ideally a longer-lasting continuous release food and topdress your pots and planted shrubs.

 Cut the bags neatly down both ‘long’ sides and use the portion without planting holes to line hanging baskets and other containers – ‘image’ sides facing inwards!
 Add some drainage holes or cut holes in the side to push plants through when you plant up your basket.

-Take the section with holes already cut, turnover with black, unprinted side up, peg down securely on you veg plots or raised beds and you have ready-made planting spaces.
+Take the section with holes already cut, turnover with the black, unprinted side up, peg down securely on you veg plots or raised beds and you have ready-made planting spaces.
 Not only that but weeds will be suppressed, moisture retained and the black plastic attracts heat, therefore warming the soil to encourage root growth.

 Take hardwood cuttings and roll them up!
-This is a good space saver and an economic way to increase plants, especially for hedging.
-Make your ‘roll’ by using the intact side of your gro bag and in the middle place some compost, enough to cover the cuttings half way up the stems.
+This is a good space saver and an economical way to increase plants, especially for hedging.
+Make your ‘roll’ by using the intact side of your gro bag and in the middle place some compost, enough to cover the cuttings halfway up the stems.
 Lay your cuttings in the compost about 15cm apart (6 inches in ‘old money’!).
 Carefully roll them up like a swiss roll cake, use the plastic black side out as this will give the cuttings extra warmth and help encourage rooting.
 Tie the ‘cake’ with string to secure your bundle.
 Make a few drainage holes in the bottom of the plastic, label and water in.
 Place your roll outside in a sheltered area and wait for signs of growth.
 Simple!